consumptionof/cons-demo-store/README.md

   So, as long as this is a CLI program, they will stay.
   Maybe when I take this to a GUI I'll be able to rework them to work with text entry fields.

+### Version 0.019
+- Added finish_transaction
+  This function generates a receipt, clears the current_trans table, and credits the customer with the rewards points they earned.
+- The program now requires the os module.
+- Added interim_trans
+  This table temporarily holds data for finish_transaction.
+  This data is used to create the receipt.
+- initial.py now creates a current_trans and interim_trans table
+  for the account created with it.
+It also creates an entry in current_trans_meta.
+- insert_employee now creates a current_trans table and interim_trans table
+  for the new account, as well as an entry in current_trans_meta.
+- upate_employee now deletes the old current_trans table and interim_trans table
+  used in the old login number, and creates new ones.
+  IMPORTANT: This will NOT preserve the data in these tables.
+They will be lost.
+  Don't do this while there's an important transaction going on.
+- Reverted the way core_backend.py functions loop
+  I decided last time the odds of getting trapped in an inescapable loop were minimal, but I remembered that there isn't currently a way to cancel out of something you're trying to do.
+So, the functions now repeat three times as before.
+- Added sanitize
+  The program now refers to current_trans and interim_trans tables using login codes, and this can be unsafe at times.
+However, I've yet to find a better way to store data for each cashier.
+This program was created to eliminate potentially problematic strings.

 ### Version 0.018
 - Populated the stock table with more products.